backdrop-contrib/site_alert/README.md

 Site Alert
 ------------

 The Site Alert module is a lightweight solution for allowing site administrators to easily place an alert on their site, for example for maintenance downtime, or any generalinformational message.
 Alerts have start and end date/times,and can be assigned a severity level.
-Messages are refreshed byajax and not subject to site caching, so changes made in theui will be automatically displayed to users withoutnecessitating a cache clear.
-The module provides a custom pane(recommended) and a block for sites not using panels.
+Messages are refreshed by ajax and not subject to site caching, so changes made in the ui will be automatically displayed to users withoutnecessitating a cache clear.

 Installation
 ------------